lmitelman/lmitelman.github.io/content/posts/tell-dont-ask.md

 thermometer.increaseTemperature(35);
 ```

-In conclusion, it is correct to "ask" for the state of an object and then execute a certain logic.
-However, if that logic is related to the object, it may need to be moved and be the responsibility of the object itself.
+To summarize, it is acceptable to "ask" for the state of an object and then execute certain logic based on that information.
+However, if that logic is inherently related to the object, it should be moved and become the responsibility of the object itself.
+By adhering to the Tell-Don't-Ask principle, we can create more maintainable and object-oriented code.

 ---